-NHSE/I visited in October 2019 and found that the trust demonstrated a continued focus and energy on Infection Prevention; as a consequence of this visit the NHSE/I Director of IPC 98hey changed the Trust from Red to Green RAG rating for IPC.
+NHSE/I visited in October 2019 and found that the trust demonstrated a continued focus and energy on Infection Prevention; as a consequence of this visit the NHSE/I Director of IPC they changed the Trust from Red to Green RAG rating for IPC.
 However this was then downgraded in May 2020 following the Care Quality Commission (CQC) report which suggested there were IPC issues with regards to Hand Hygiene & PPE.
 This was investigated by the IPC Team it was discovered that a newly appointed non-clinical member of staff had entered a side room without applying hand gel.
+The Trust remains Red RAG rated for IPC by NHSEI.